jess-maldonado/your-visual-library/README.md

-This is a Next.js app that will (eventually) allow you to upload your Goodreads library and see cool charts about your reading history.
+This is a Next.js app that will allows you to upload your Goodreads library and see cool charts about your reading history.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+It is currently a WIP, but I will be regularly adding new charts and stats.

-## Getting Started
+## Running locally

 First, run the development server: